msr-quarc/qldi-workshop-2019/README.md

   Provides a couple of samples on how to incorporate Q# programs into Python scripts.

-# Contributing <a name="contributing" /> #

-This project welcomes contributions and suggestions.
-For details, see [How Can I Contribute?](.github/CONTRIBUTING.md)

 # Code of Conduct <a name="code-of-conduct" /> #

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).